timpratim/MealsforTwo/ChiliChicken.md

-# 🌶️ Indo-Chinese Chili Chicken (Dry Style)
+**🌶️ Indo-Chinese Chili Chicken (Air-Fried, Dry Style)**
 Serves: 2–3
 Prep time: 20 min
 Cook time: 15 min

 ---

-🧂 Ingredients
+### 🧂 Ingredients

-For the chicken:
+**For the chicken & marinade**

-300–400g boneless chicken thighs or breast, cut into bite-size pieces
+* 300–400 g boneless chicken (thigh or breast), cut into bite-size pieces

-1 tbsp soy sauce (dark or regular)
+* 1 tbsp soy sauce
+* 1 tbsp rice vinegar
+* 1 tsp sriracha

-1 tsp vinegar
+* 1 tsp chili powder

-½ tsp black pepper
+* ½ tsp black pepper

-1 tsp ginger-garlic paste
+* 1 tsp ginger-garlic paste

-2 tbsp cornflour (cornstarch)
+* 2 tbsp cornflour

-1 tbsp all-purpose flour
+* 1 tbsp all-purpose flour

-1 egg white or 1 tbsp water (optional – for better coating)
+* 1 egg white (or 1 tbsp water)

-Salt to taste
+* Salt, to taste

-Oil for shallow or deep frying

-For the stir-fry sauce:
+**For the sauce**

-1 tbsp oil (use the same oil as frying for flavor)
+* 1 tbsp oil

-1 tbsp chopped garlic
+* 1 tbsp chopped garlic

-1 tbsp chopped ginger
+* 1 tbsp chopped ginger

-2–3 green chilies, slit
+* 2 green chilies, slit (optional)

-1 small onion, cut into petals
+* 1 small onion, cut into petals

-1 small green bell pepper, cut into chunks
+* 1 small green bell pepper, cut into chunks

-1.5 tbsp soy sauce
+* 1.5 tbsp soy sauce

-1 tbsp chili sauce (like Sriracha or Indian-Chinese chili sauce)
+* 1 tbsp sriracha (or Indian-Chinese chili sauce)

-1 tsp vinegar (white or rice vinegar)
+* 1 tsp rice vinegar

-1 tsp sugar
+* 1 tsp sugar

-½ tsp crushed black pepper
+* ½ tsp crushed black pepper

-Spring onions (greens + whites) – chopped
+* 2 tbsp water (for thin sauce)
+* Spring onions, chopped (whites + greens)

-Optional: 1 tsp sesame oil (for finishing)
+* 1 tsp sesame oil (optional)

 ---

-🔪 Instructions
+### 🔪 Instructions

-Step 1: Marinate & Fry the Chicken
+#### 1. Marinate the chicken

-1. Mix chicken with soy sauce, vinegar, pepper, ginger-garlic paste, cornflour, flour, and egg white or water.
-Let it marinate for 10–15 min.

-2. Heat oil and fry the chicken until golden and crispy.
-Set aside on a paper towel.

-Step 2: Prepare the Sauce Base

-1. In a wok or large pan, heat 1 tbsp oil.
-Add garlic, ginger, and green chilies.
-Sauté for 30 seconds.
+1. Place chicken in a bowl.
+2. Add soy sauce, rice vinegar, sriracha, chili powder, pepper, and ginger-garlic paste.
+3. Sprinkle cornflour, flour, and salt.
+4. Add egg white or water.
+5. Mix well so each piece gets coated.
+6. Cover and rest for 15 minutes.

+#### 2. Air-fry the chicken

+1. Preheat air fryer to 200 °C (400 °F).
+2. Lightly spray the basket with oil.
+3. Arrange chicken in one layer.
+4. Air-fry for 12–14 minutes.
+5. Shake or turn halfway.
+6. Cook until edges turn golden and crisp.
+7. Transfer to a plate.

+#### 3. Make the sauce

+1. Heat oil in a wok or pan over high heat.
+2. Add garlic and ginger.
+Stir for 20 seconds.
-2. Add onion petals and bell pepper.
-Stir-fry on high heat for 2–3 minutes (they should stay crisp).
+3. Add green chilies, onion, and bell pepper.
+4. Stir-fry for 2–3 minutes.
+Keep vegetables crisp.

-3. Add soy sauce, chili sauce, vinegar, sugar, black pepper.
-Mix well.
+5. Pour in soy sauce, sriracha, rice vinegar, sugar, and black pepper.
+6. Add 2 tbsp water.
+Stir to blend.

-4. Taste and adjust salt if needed (soy sauce is salty).
+7. Cook for 1 minute.
+Taste and adjust seasoning.

-Step 3: Combine & Finish
+#### 4. Combine & serve

-1. Add the fried chicken to the pan.
-Toss well on high heat to coat with sauce.
+1. Add air-fried chicken to the sauce.

-2. Add chopped spring onion greens and optionally a few drops of sesame oil.
+2. Toss on high heat for 30 seconds.
+3. Stir in spring onions.
+4. Drizzle sesame oil if you like.

-3. Serve hot, garnished with extra spring onions or sliced chilies.
+5. Serve hot with steamed rice or noodles.

 ---

-🔥 Tips
+**🔥 Tips**

-Use thigh meat for juicier chicken.
+* Use thigh meat for moist chicken.
+* For extra kick, add a pinch of crushed dried chilies.

-Add a slurry of ½ tsp cornflour + 2 tbsp water at the end if you want a slightly saucy (semi-gravy) version.
+* If you like a slight glaze, mix ½ tsp cornflour with 2 tbsp water and stir into the sauce before adding chicken.

-For extra heat, add crushed dried chilies or Schezwan sauce.